-Margaret Krzeminski has pretty a lot spent her whole lifestyles residing in West Haven’s Allingtown segment and going to church at St. Paul’s Roman Catholic Church on First Avenue.
+Margaret Krzeminski has spent her whole life residing in West Haven’s Allingtown segment and attending church at St. Paul’s Roman Catholic Church on First Avenue.

 Now, in any case, these years, Krzeminski — like parishioners at church buildings across the vicinity because the Archdiocese of Hartford consolidates parishes from 212 to 127 — is going through big changes.